ianrp/cse5542/Assign3/README.txt

 to figure out if the cursor intersects any points.

 You can still manually change the control point coordinates in Bezier.js under "var control"

+You can also change the number of points on the surface patch by changing the number of rows/columns.

+I tested this by opening bezier.html in Firefox as well as Chromium.